dronetag/gira/README.md

 Gira reacts to changes in your dependency files and bring you JIRA tickets mentioned in commits between current and updated version of the dependencies.
 Supported dependency files are

 - pyproject.toml
-- poetry.lock
 - west.yaml
 - pubspec.yaml

- It is especially usefull with [pre-commit](https://pre-commit.com).
+Gira is especially usefull with [pre-commit](https://pre-commit.com) but is great for changelog enhancements when called as `gira --format markdown -r <previousTag>`

 __Pssst__: works the best if your dependencies follow [semantic release](https://semantic-release.gitbook.io/semantic-release/) thus have tags in `vX.Y.*` format.